“People ask me what I do in winter when there’s no baseball. I’ll tell you what I do. I stare out the window and wait for spring.” -Rogers Hornsby

 Since 2005, MLB teams (both dogs and favorites) getting less than 35% moneyline bets with RLM of at least one cent have gone 3319-4139 (44.5%), +89.24 units won.

 If you raise the RLM to 10 cents or more, it gets even better.
-A $100 bettor would have earned over $12,000 following this system since 2005.
+A $100 bettor would have earned more than $12,000 following this system since 2005.

 5. Focus on Divisional Dogs